Wish you hadn't said that? Facebook messages can now be unsent

 It’s worth noting that once a message has been removed, everyone in the chat will be able to see a replacement message stating that “[person] removed a message” – meaning you may not quite be able to just switch off your verbal filter and say whatever comes to mind, whenever you want.

-While it may seem like a long time, the 10 minute time limit is also a little short, comparatively – WhatsApp, for example, gives users a whole hour to delete messages – and doesn't give users very much time to realise they've made a mistake.
+While it may seem like a long time, the 10-minute time limit is also a little short, comparatively – WhatsApp, for example, gives users a whole hour to delete messages – and doesn't give users very much time to realize they've made a mistake.

 The ability to retract messages has become increasingly common on communications services – there's even an 'undo send' option in Gmail – and the introduction of the feature to Facebook Messenger follows a promise made by the company in April 2018 after CEO Mark Zuckerberg was caught abusing the power himself.